shaik-ismail-27/agent_cue/README.md

 For testing the agent's functionality, use the following credentials and scenarios:

 #### Time Slots
-- 12:30 PM is always not available
+- 12:30 PM is initially not available
 - 12:00 PM is initially available but becomes unavailable by the time user reaches the final booking step

 #### Authentication